Self Descriptions made Easy

 Darmokra and memes

 I’m a huge nerd.
-My hobbies include 3D printing, pen and paper roleplaying games (reading, playing & writing them), shooting foam darts at people who pretend they’re zombies and other stuff.
+My hobbies include 3D printing, pen and paper roleplaying games (reading, playing & writing them), shooting foam darts at people who pretend they’re zombies, and other stuff.

 That also means that I will very often insert memes and pop culture references into conversations.
 You can rely on me adjusting the amount to the audience (it might even reach 0), but the preferred mode is OVER 9000!